Effective inventory allocation has never been more important than it is today.

-Planning and allocation is a pre-season planning process retailers use to decide how much of each SKU needs to go to each location and sales channel in order to meet customer demand.
+Planning and allocation are pre-season planning processes retailers use to decide how much of each SKU needs to go to each location and sales channel in order to meet customer demand.

 Don’t let the simplicity of our planning and allocation definition fool you.
 Allocation will make or break a sales season.
 The right amount of each product needs to be in each location (and enough safety stock needs to be present in warehouses to buffer demand swings).